susom/tide/README.md

 ### Using TiDE

+   The following examples are based on executing TiDE on windows system

    Once prerequisites are met, open a command line and change the directory to the folder where TiDE source has been downloaded, e.g. if on local system, source is downloaded at "C:\Dev\tide-source" navigate to the folder

    ```